Welcome

 This is the website of historian C. J. Coventry, where you can access his work and make enquires.

-In 2024, he received the John Barrett Award in Australian Studies for his cultural history of former Prime Minister Bob Hawke and the myth of his “world record” beer drinking feat at Oxford.
-He also received Wiley awards for his article The Eloquence of Robert J. Hawke, which revealed Hawke’s covert collaboration with the United States during the 1970s.
+In 2024, he received the John Barrett Award in Australian Studies for his cultural history of former Prime Minister Bob Hawke and the legend of his “world record” beer drinking feat at Oxford.
+He has also received Wiley awards for his article The Eloquence of Robert J. Hawke, which revealed Hawke’s covert collaboration with the United States during the 1970s.

 Born and raised in Adelaide, Australia, Cam has lived in Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park.
 He lives in south London with his wife and three children.